palasht75/umls-python-client-homepage/crosswalkAPI.md

 ## Prerequisites

-Ensure you have a UMLS API key to access the UMLS data.
-If you don't have an API key, get one from [UMLS User Authentication](https://documentation.uts.nlm.nih.gov/rest/authentication.html).
+Before using the API, ensure you have your API key to interact with the UMLS database.
+If you don't have an API key, you can obtain one from the [UMLS User Authentication page](https://documentation.uts.nlm.nih.gov/rest/authentication.html).

 ## Setting Up